gantree-io/gantree-lib-nodejs/README.md

 <!-- | `SSH_ID_RSA_PUBLIC`    | path to private SSH key you want to use for the public nodes. | -->

-You must generate these keys yourself and add them to your ssh-agent.
+You must generate this keypair yourself and add it to your ssh-agent.

 <!-- You can easily create and add them to your ssh-agent as follows: